-Recognizing the connectedness of multiple domains of life, this approach is concerned with all aspects of a client’s life.
+Recognizing the connectedness of multiple domains, this approach is concerned with all aspects of a client’s life.

-Holistic coaching has been used in a variety of contexts, such as for the promotion of positive development among South African youth (Whitley, Gould, & Wright et al., 2017).
+Holistic coaching has been used in a variety of contexts, such as for the promotion of positive development among South African youth (Whitley, Gould, Wright, & Hayden, 2017).

 6 Other Coaching Styles

-Mindfulness Coaching draws from mindfulness philosophy by promoting a type of awareness in which a person pays attention to his/her feelings and thoughts in the moment, and without judgment.
-It is an openminded and accepting way of responding to thoughts (i.e., cognitions; Kabat-Zinn, 2005).
+Mindfulness coaching draws from mindfulness philosophy by promoting a type of awareness in which a person pays attention to their feelings and thoughts in the moment, without judgment.
+It is an open-minded and accepting way of responding to thoughts (Kabat-Zinn, 2005).

 This coaching style encourages the following client qualities:

-This coaching style involves a type of helping relationship in which a client’s learning opportunities are identified, and his/her growth is supported (Lennard, 2010).
+This coaching style involves a type of helping relationship in which the coach identifies a client’s learning opportunities and supports their growth (Lennard, 2010).
 A developmental coach acts as a client’s thought partner as they work toward promoting capabilities and attaining goals.